RikusWiehahn/QR-Connect-CSV/README.md

 ```
 ...
 new_section
 section_type, IMAGE_QUESTION
-text, "Please upload an image of the damaged item"
+text, Please upload an image of the damaged item
 required, TRUE
 section_end
 ...
 ```